White2001Offl/Covid-Tracker-Discord-Bot/README.md

 3- Click "Run as Administrator"

-4- When the terminal is opened type npm install --global windows-build-tools --vs2015 in it and the installation will start.
+4- When the terminal is opened type "npm install --global windows-build-tools --vs2015" (without quotes) in it and the installation will start.
 (Sometimes this can take long)

 5- When the installation is finished you can close the terminal.

 6- Now you must go to the directory where you want to install Quick.db.

-7- Then write npm install quick.db
+7- Then write "npm install quick.db"

 Credit to Zelak & Mio for this guide.
 ```